The Albion Learn 1:1 Programme

 It is essential throughout the programme to engage with all stakeholders including staff, parents, students and governors.
 We provide access to a range of events and detailed communication material to assist in this process.
 We also provide the Learn 1:1 portal with information on products, costs, FAQs and signup forms.

 Staff training is key to a successful Learn 1:1 programme.
-Apple Professional Development training is delivered by experienced educators for educators.
+Apple Professional Learning is delivered by experienced educators for educators.
 Training is provided on site and ensures you learn how Apple products can best be used by teachers and students.

 Learn 1:1 – The Journey